thibautambrosino/REPR/threejs-epita/project.md

 look great.
 We have seen how some features can drastically improve your renders, please use them to get the best possible outcome.

-* Materials should be Physically-Based
-  * If you want to mix in fake product for fun, you can use non-PBR materials
 * After some time with no user inputs, the camera should smoothly rotate around the object to showcase it.
 * Add annotations that allows user to get 3D information on mesh

-For the annotations, you can get an example of things you should do [here](https://modelviewer.dev/examples/annotations/index.html#addHotspots).
+    * You can get an example of things you should do [here](https://modelviewer.dev/examples/annotations/index.html#addHotspots).

-For your annotations, you can display any text as a placeholder.
+    * You can display any text as a placeholder.
 They do not need to become transparent when rotating around the model.

-## Controls
+## Controls (2 points)

-When the user is in the viewer tab, he / she should be able to:
+In the viewer tab, the user should be able to:

 * Navigate around the object using mouse inputs
 * Double click to focus a point on the object
   * You will need to figure out where the user clicked, and move the camera closer to focus this point

-## Shadows
+## Shadows (2 points)

 Your scene will need to have some real light shadows coming from a direction light, that: